hmnmustafa/NLP_Portfolio/README.md

 I have always enjoyed Python but I hadn't really used it in a while.
 This assignment really helped me remember the syntax that Python uses.
 I had to do alot of Googling to remember how to write functions, classes, etc but I eventually found my groove and remembered how much easier the syntax is compared to other languages.

 You can view this assignment [here](https://github.com/hmnmustafa/NLP_Portfolio/blob/main/Assignment1/cs4395_a1_hbm170002.py).

+# Assignment_2

+This assignment examines a professional level NlP API: NLTK.
+It gets you into the practice of using NLTK.

+You can view this assignment [here](https://github.com/hmnmustafa/NLP_Portfolio/blob/main/CS4395-a2-hbm170002.pdf).